The Buddha’s Four Noble Truths

 It is the complete stopping of this craving, the elimination of passions so that craving can be laid aside, given up, harbored no longer, and gotten free from.

 When there is no craving, there is no suffering: it’s as simple as that.
-Eliminating craving is thus the whole task of Buddhism.
+Eliminating craving is thus the core task of Buddhist practice.

 Of course, simple doesn’t mean easy.
 Purging ourselves of all attachment is a mammoth undertaking.
 It means facing up to and dismantling absolutely fundamental attitudes and ways we have of experiencing the world.